 Under the Act, the Auditor General is an officer of the Legislative Assembly.
 This provides a vital safeguard for the Office to fulfill its responsibilities objectively and fairly by making it independent of the government and its administration.

-The Auditor General’s responsibilities include: examining the province’s Public Accounts and the accounts and financial transactions of a number of Crown agencies; carrying out value-for-money audits of selected government activities and programs, and of broader public-sector organizations that receive government grants; and assessing compliance with relevant legislation and government directives, including the Environmental Bill of Rights, 1993.
+The Auditor General’s responsibilities include: examining the province’s Public Accounts and the accounts and financial transactions of a number of Crown agencies; carrying out performance audits of selected government activities and programs, and of broader public-sector organizations that receive government grants; and assessing compliance with relevant legislation and government directives, including the Environmental Bill of Rights, 1993.
 The Auditor General’s main responsibilities are described below.

 The government is required to report annually to the Legislature and the people of Ontario on its financial performance.
 It does this in part by submitting to the Legislature each year its audited financial statements, called the Public Accounts.
 These statements outline all spending, borrowing and revenues for the previous fiscal year (the province’s fiscal year runs from April 1 to March 31).